This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Cost – it cost close to $300 a month to use Atopica.
 The price comes down a little as you adjust the dosage, but I think I estimated it would cost me nearly $200 a month to keep Stetson on Atopica.
 I have recently seen that they carry Atopica at Costco, but I haven’t looked at the pricing.

-- Side Effects – I’m not too sure what all the side effects are with Atopica, but Stetson was Nauseas for a couple hours every day he took the meds.
+- Side Effects – I’m not too sure what all the side effects are with Atopica, but Stetson was Nauseous for a couple of hours every day he took the meds.
 He would vomit about every other time I gave him the capsule.
-Our vet said if we try it again to freeze the pills to help with the nausea.
+Our vet said if we try it again to freeze the pills to help with nausea.

-- Long term side effects – Our vet again warned us against possible liver and kidney problems down the line.
-Although he did say this medication is much more mild then the steroids.
+- Long-term side effects – Our vet again warned us against possible liver and kidney problems down the line.
+Although he did say this medication is much milder than the steroids.